 “Yeah,” Leslie replied.
 “I know a great place not far from here.”

-But we didn’t move, not right away.
-We stood there together, watching as the fog slowly disappeared and the city below grew louder.
+But we didn’t move.
+We stood there together, watching as the fog slowly disappeared and the city below grew busier.

 If I could have stayed in that moment forever, I would have.